TomasHubelbauer/hubelbauer.net/README.md

 ### Reuse the DNS and redirect checking pipelines for my other domains elsewhere

-For `async-await.net`, set up the pipelines in its repository repo and buy the `.cz` as well.

 For `rhaeo.net`, `rhaeo.com`, `rhaeo.cz`, set up the pipelines in its respective repository.